Quanzhou: Song dynasty

-Already connected to inland Fujian by roads and canals, Quanzhou grew to international importance in the first century of the Song.
-It received an office of the maritime trade bureau in 1079 or 1087 and functioned as the starting point of the Maritime Silk Road into the Yuan, eclipsing both the overland trade routes and Guangzhou.
+Already connected to inland Fujian by roads and canals, Quanzhou grew to international importance in the first century of the Northern Song.
+It received an office of the maritime trade bureau (shibosi, 市舶司) in 1079 or 1087 and functioned as the starting point of the Maritime Silk Road into the Yuan, eclipsing both the overland trade routes and Guangzhou.
 A 1095 inscription records two convoys, each of twenty ships, arriving from the Southern Seas each year.
 Quanzhou's maritime trade developed the area's ceramics, sugar, alcohol, and salt industries.
 Ninety per cent of Fujian's ceramic production at the time was jade-colored celadon, produced for export.
 Frankincense was such a coveted import that promotions for the trade superintendents at Guangzhou and Quanzhou were tied to the amount they were able to bring in during their terms in office.
 During this period it was one of the world's largest and most cosmopolitan seaports.
 By 1120, its prefecture claimed a population of around 500,000.
 Its Luoyang Bridge was formerly the most celebrated bridge in China and the 12th century Anping Bridge is also well known.Quanzhou initially continued to thrive under the Southern Song.
 A 1206 report listed merchants from Arabia, Iran, the Indian subcontinent, Sumatra, Cambodia, Brunei, Java, Champa, Burma, Anatolia, Korea, Japan and the city-states of the Philippines.
 One of its customs inspectors, Zhao Rugua, completed his compendious Description of Barbarian Nations c.
 1225, recording the people, places, and items involved in China's foreign trade in his age.
 Other imperial records from the time use it as the zero mile for distances between China and foreign countries.
 Tamil merchants carved idols of Vishnu and Shiva and constructed Hindu temples in Quanzhou.
+Nevertheless, by 1225, Quanzhou endured intermittent raids by Visayans who came from the Visayas and raided Quanzhou from their base in Eastern Taiwan.

-Over the course of the 13th century, however, Quanzhou's prosperity declined due to instability among its trading partners and increasing restrictions introduced by the Song in an attempt to restrict the outflow of copper and bronze currency from areas forced to use hyperinflating paper money.
+Over the course of the 13th century, however, Quanzhou's prosperity declined due to instability among its trading partners and increasing restrictions introduced by the Southern Song in an attempt to restrict the outflow of copper and bronze currency from areas forced to use hyperinflating paper money.
 The increasing importance of Japan to China's foreign trade also benefited Ningbonese merchants at Quanzhou's expense, given their extensive contacts with Japan's major ports on Hakata Bay on Kyushu.